jonboland/FeedSleepRepeat/README.md

 Feed Sleep Repeat is intended to be simple to use.

-There is one window for adding and viewing baby detailed baby information, and three others for viewing different charts.
+There is one window for adding and viewing detailed baby information and three for viewing different charts.

 The following sections give an overview of each screen.

 ### Main Screen

-When you open Feed Sleep Repeat you'll be presented with the below screen:
+When you open Feed Sleep Repeat, you will be presented with the below screen:

 ![Feed Sleep Repeat's main screen with fields unpopulated](docs/mainscreenunpopulated.png)